marijnh/Eloquent-JavaScript/15_event.md

 Creating the elements is best done with a loop.
 Append them to the document to make them show up.
-To be able to access them later in order to change their position, store the trail elements in an array.
+To be able to access them later in order to change their position, you'll want to store the elements in an array.

 {{index "mousemove event", [array, indexing], "remainder operator", "% operator"}}

 Cycling through them can be done by keeping a ((counter variable)) and adding 1 to it every time the `"mousemove"` event fires.
-The remainder operator (`% 10`) can then be used to get a valid array index to pick the element you want to position during a given event.
+The remainder operator (`% elements.length`) can then be used to get a valid array index to pick the element you want to position during a given event.

 {{index simulation, "requestAnimationFrame function"}}